 Both of these processes can wreak havoc on the body.

-While it’s hard to recognize how much visceral fat you have, having too much is surprisingly common. that 44 percent of women and 42 percent of men have excess visceral fat.
-The most precise way to measure the amount in your body is with an MRI or CT scan.
+While it’s hard to recognize how much visceral fat you have, having too much is surprisingly common.

 Measuring visceral fat at home, at a glanceIf you’re a woman with a waist circumference greater than 35 inches or a man with a waist circumference greater than 40 inches, there’s a good chance you have too much visceral fat.